A Formalization of SQL with Nulls: Introduction

 \HoTTSQL the evaluation of the |WHERE| clauses of queries yields necessarily a Boolean value.
 However, in standard SQL, conditional expressions can evaluate to an uncertain truth value, due to the presence of incomplete information in the data base.
 The lack of an obvious denotation of the uncertain truth value as a HoTT type makes it challenging to extend that work to nulls even in principle.
-Our formalization, like Benzaken and Contejean's, provides a semantics for \SQLNull based on three-valued logic; additionally, we provide a Boolean semantics as well: we can thus formally derive Guagliardo and Libkin's proof that, even in the presence of nulls, three-valued logic does not increase the expressive power of SQL.
+Our formalization, like Benzaken and Contejean's, provides a semantics for \SQLNull based on three-valued logic; additionally, we provide a Boolean semantics as well: we can thus formally derive Guagliardo and Libkin's proof that, even in the presence of nulls, three-valued logic does not increase the expressive power of SQL, and even extend it to queries with |LATERAL| input.
 Whether such a property holds in the presence of grouping and aggregation does not appear to have been investigated.